MieszkoMakuch/pi-security-camera/README_TODO.md

 ## Functionality
 ### Email notifications

-You can specify receiver's and sender email addres thouth web interface:
+You can specify receiver's and sender email address though web interface:

 ![emailNotifications](https://raw.githubusercontent.com/MieszkoMakuch/pi-security-camera/master/readme_files/emailNotifications.png)

-After detecting an object the camera will sent and email with a image previw.
+After detecting an object the camera will sent and email with a image preview.

 Email notification             |  Email with image preview :-------------------------:|:-------------------------: